 Balukuku said that Eng.
 Idogbo approached the Honorable Minister of Power, also a Yoruba from Ibadan, and they speak between them Yoruba, which is a common practice among Yoruba people.

 Anyway, Eng.
 Idogbo tried to persuade, the Honorable Minister, to come over to the dam by himself to see the situation.
 In such a visit, Eng.
-Idogbo will demonstrate to the Honorable Minister, his professional capabilities, and show the Honorable Minister that, anything the Italians can do, he can do better.
+Idogbo will demonstrate to the Honorable Minister his professional capabilities and show the Honorable Minister that anything the Italians can do, he can do better.

 And so, after some nudges here and there, the Honorable Minister decides to personally undertake a visit to the Kainji dam.

 Eng.
-Idogbo and the Honorable Minister's team invite the area dignitaries, traditional rulers and chiefs to receive the Honorable Minister upon his arrival.
+Idogbo and the Honorable Minister's team make sure that all the dignitaries from the surrounding area, all the traditional rulers and chiefs shall be there to welcome the Honorable Minister upon his arrival.

 All are waiting more than three hours in the sun for the Honorable Minister’s arrival.
 Usually, most ministers ensure that as many people as possible shall wait for them, and as much time as possible.
 The more they wait the more important is the honorable minister.
 That is the system.

-The reason for the entourage size is simply related to position of the honorable minister.
-A federal minister, such as the federal honorable minister of power, can't afford himself to arrive, at such a ceremony, with 3 vehicles, which is what the honorable minister really needs.
-Coming with only few vehicles, would be regarded as an insult to the honorable minister.
+The reason for the entourage's size is simply related to status of the honorable minister.
+A federal minister, such as the federal honorable minister of power, cannot afford himself arriving to such a ceremony with 3 vehicles, because it is insulting and conveys disrespect, even though there is no need for more than one vehicle accompanied by a security vehicle.

-If this explanation is not enough to convince you, then to establish the rationale behind such a long entourage, then imagine what the honorable minister has to go through.
-Just a week earlier, the 'federal minister of works' arrived on a visit to Ilorin, with no less than 72 vehicles, and such entourage, put the number of vehicles required for the visit of the 'honorable minister of power', to the Kainji Dam, at no less than 73.
+If this explanation is not enough to convince you, and to establish the rationale behind such a long convoy, then imagine what the honorable minister has to go through.

 Now, that we are aware of the limitations that the honorable ministers have to deal with, we begin to appreciate the modesty involved with entourage of 74 vehicles only.